6 Easy Tips to Boost Your Confidence When Insecurities Are Loud

 After unfollowing accounts that bring you down, use that time for scrolling to reflect on gratitude.

-As much as comparison can breed dissatisfaction, being grateful is the perfect way to fight back.
+As much as comparison can breed dissatisfaction, being grateful can be a confidence boost.

 With thankfulness, you’ll start to view your life from a positive perspective and see all the amazing things you’ve been blessed with.